The Subversive Power of Comedy in Tai Chi

 What I mean is a style of humour that enables or liberates.
 Humour that dispels tension, breaks down stuffy and artificial boundaries between people and ideologies, a humour that dislodges stances and unbalances staged postures.
 Thats what I mean.
 Thats the humour I’m referring to.
 Thats the subversive power of comedy.

 Because a world without humour is a world without lightness of being, a world without self-effacement, a world dry and barren occupied by a zombie race with a serious face, a serious expression, a serious stance, a serious shirt collar.
 And what happens when people and places take themselves too seriously?
 What happens when the shirt collars of the world are in charge?
 Well, I’m glad you asked.
-You get people like Teresa May, Donald Trump or that Snr.
-M Rajoy in control of your life.
+You get people like Boris, Donald or that M Rajoy in control of your life.
 You get the Dead Walking.
 You get stagnation of movement, stagnant waters beneath your feet and ideologies that have become far too starched to do anything with.
 Thats what you get (so thanks for asking).

 So Why are Tai Chi People So Serious About Themselves?

 It doesn’t help if all you read is the Tao Te Ching.
-You see, everyone and their dog can quote Lao Tzu into their manifesto or class curriculum - thats the attraction of the book - but you don’t chuckle much when you read it.
+You see, everyone and their dog can insert Lao Tzu into their manifesto or class curriculum - thats the attraction of the book - but you don’t chuckle much when you read it.
 It’s not a page turner.
 For that you need to visit the comical genius of Chuang Tzu

 When I say “comic genius”, bear in mind everything is relative and when you are chatting to a Taoist, you have to have a pretty broad range of reference points.